allenai/allennlp-demo/api/README.md

 ## Code Structure

-Each directory contains a small [Flask](https://flask.palletsprojects.com/en/1.1.x/) applications that handles requests intended for a particular model.
-Every application should have it's own `Dockerfile`.
+Each demo submodule of `allennlp_demo` contains a small [Flask](https://flask.palletsprojects.com/en/1.1.x/) application that handles requests intended for a particular model.

 Shared code should be added to the `common/` directory.
 If you're changing code in this directory it'll have an effect on all of the endpoints that use it.
 We plan on adding tests in the near future as to make it easy to verify changes to common libaries.

-At build time we build each individual endpoint by executing the instructoins in it's `Dockerfile`.
+At build time we build each individual endpoint by executing the instructions in it's `Dockerfile`, which by default comes from [`./Dockerfile`](./Dockerfile) unless a different `Dockerfile` exists in the demo's subdirectory.
 The `Dockerfile` includes the steps that install Python dependencies and copy over code from `common/` as needed.

 ## Building